You're the Voice: Certifications

-Uses in popular culture
+In popular culture

-The song has been featured in numerous TV and film productions, including the film Hot Rod, the BBC series Merlin, the film Alan Partridge: Alpha Papa and comedian Peter Kay's Car Share, and in the Swedish film Medicinen.
+The song has been featured in numerous TV and film productions, including the films Hot Rod, Alan Partridge: Alpha Papa, the BBC series Merlin and comedian Peter Kay's Car Share.

-The Australian Electoral Commission has used the song in advertisements surrounding Australian State and Federal elections since 2001.
+The Australian Electoral Commission has used the song in advertisements surrounding Australian state and federal elections since 2001.

+John Farnham performed the song live at the closing ceremony the Melbourne 2006 Commonwealth Games.

-It is also featured in the original release of Grand Theft Auto: Episodes From Liberty City in in-game radio station Vice City FM, but was removed following the games 10th Year Anniversary.
+In 2009, the song was included in Grand Theft Auto: Episodes from Liberty City for the Vice City FM radio station, but was removed following its 10th anniversary.

+In 2012 the song was used in a Ford TV commercial to advertise the company's SYNC voice control system.

-The song has been used by anti-lockdown protesters who rallied in Melbourne, Victoria during the COVID-19 pandemic.
-On 21 September 2020, it was reported by Seven News that the song had become a common theme at rallies around the city as Stage 4 lockdowns continue, however, Farnham's manager described it as "offensive" to Farnham and the manager himself.
+The song was used by anti-lockdown protesters who rallied in Melbourne, Victoria, during the COVID-19 pandemic.
+On 21 September 2020, it was reported by Seven News that the song had become a common theme at rallies around the city as Stage 4 lockdowns continued.
+Farnham's manager described the unauthorised use of the song as "offensive" to Farnham and the manager himself.

+From 3 September 2023, the song was used to advocate for the "Yes" campaign in the 2023 Australian Indigenous Voice referendum, a vote to change the Australian Constitution to enshrine a Voice to Parliament for Indigenous Australians.
+The song played as a soundtrack for a video advert directed by filmmaker Warwick Thornton, which was released on social and other digital media and television.

 Heart version

 As a lead promotion for their first live album, Rock the House Live!, in 1991, US rock band Heart released their live version of "You're the Voice" as a single.
 It was recorded during the US leg of their Brigade world tour in November 1990.
 Commercially, the single reached No. 20 on the US Billboard Album Rock Tracks chart.
 In the UK, the single peaked at No. 56.
 A music video was released that includes footage shot from the tour while coverage of the then-ongoing Gulf War intervene.

 The song was released in multiple limited-edition formats in different territories.
 A studio version of the track had been recorded in late 1989 as part of the sessions for the Brigade album, though it did not make the album track list.
-This studio version would not see release until July 2000, when it was included on the greatest hits package, Greatest Hits: 1985–1995.
+This studio version would not see release until July 2000, when it was included on Greatest Hits: 1985–1995.